COVIDSchoolDataHub/StateAssmtDataRepository/Version 2.0/state code/Louisiana/README.md

 ## Code

-Each year from 2015 to 2023 has its own do file which can be run in any order.
-The only update needed to the do files are to the file paths at the top.
+Each year from 2015 to 2024 has its own do file which can be run in any order.
+The only update needed to the do files are to the file paths at the top, and to unhide the importing code.